Poikilos/refounded/readme.md

 # refounded

+Be aware that using your "maps" (full games) on Warcraft 3: Reforged transfers your rights over them to Blizzard as per their ToS!
+Therefore, lets not run them there but instead make code to get your w3m/w3x games running on other engines.

 This project has been in the planning stage for a long time, but may become an engine that runs JASS2, a language that is usually called JASS (which is actually the name of the first version of the language).